san00/100-days-of-code/log.md

 ### R2D2
 Continued working on the image searcher project.
 Found the Google cse documentation confusing.
 Will look for more info and/or help to understand this.

+### R2D3
+Still working on the image searcher project.
+Didn't get much further today, as don't understand how to connect the cse to the app.
+I thought using a node package might work, but don't understand how to use that for what I need either.
+Have asked for help on forums and will see how I get on. https://abstraktion.glitch.me/